JetBrains/intellij-sdk-docs/topics/basics/persisting_sensitive_data.md

 ### Storing Passwords

-To store a `String`-based password, retrieve the `PasswordSafe` instance.
+To store a `String`-based password, use the `PasswordSafe` instance:

 1. Generate [a service name](#human-readable-description-of-credentials-with-service-names).
 2. Create [credential attributes](#attaching-identity-to-credentials-with-credentials-attributes).